Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

  This is a ASP.NET Core single page application/web application hybrid sample that calls the Microsoft Graph API using Razor and MSAL.js.

+This sample shows how to silently (without re-authenticating the user) acquire an Access Token for MS Graph in a SPA app for an already authenticated user.
+The sample uses a `hybrid` web application that comprises of:

- 1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in and obtain a JWT [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD** as well as an additional [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code) to be passed to a client-side single page application.
+1. An Asp.net core web app that interactively authenticates the user on the server (Confidential client) using [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and obtains both an [Access Tokens](https://aka.ms/access-tokens) and as well as an additional [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code).
+1. The [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code) is passed to the razor Single Page Application (SPA) to be redeemed for an access token for MS Graph at client side without the need to re-authenticate the user.
 1. The [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) is used as a bearer token to call the **Microsoft Graph API**.
- 1. The [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code) is passed to the razor single page application to be exchanged for an access token client side.

 ## Prerequisites